dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.1.4 =
+* added Magazine Homepage widgets to blog index
+* added centered layout in case no widgets were added to the sidebar
+* added fullwidth page template for blog posts
+* added centered page template for posts and static pages

 = 1.1.3 =
 * added editor shortcuts and instant live preview for site title and tagline in Customizer
 * updated post pagination to use newer functions